StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 To set up the StackState VMWare vSphere integration, you need to have:

-* [StackState Agent V2](agent.md) installed on a single machine that can connect to both vSphere vCenter and StackState.
-StackState Agent V2 connects to the VMWare vSphere instance on TCP port 443 and the StackState API on TCP port 7077.
+* [StackState Agent V2](agent.md) installed on a single machine with HTTPS connection to both vSphere vCenter and StackState.
-    - If the Agent is installed on the StackState host, then port 7077 is localhost communication.
-    - If the Agent is installed on a different host, you will need a network path between the Agent and StackState on port 7077/tcp, and between the Agent and VMWare vSphere on 443/tcp port.
 * A running vSphere vCenter instance.

 ### Install